AashiDutt/Project_HeartBeat/README.md

 **6.** Now follow these steps:
 ```
-1. Enter your name, gender and age in the text box and click Submit.
-Ex. john_wayne,M,30
+1. Enter your name, gender, age and email id in the text box and click Submit.
+Ex. john_wayne,M,30,john.wayne@gmail.com

 2. Then take the PulseSensor and strap it around your finger and click on "Start Reading Data".